 The doctors and companies that are responsible for this deadly path to heroin addiction and the deadly overdoses that come along with it because of prescription opioids they got into the hands of patients can potentially be considered liable.
 A patient needs to be able to prove that their addiction is the fault of either medical malpractice on the part of the doctor that prescribed the opioids or a company whose distribution or manufacture of the opioids was negligent in a way that opens them up for a product liability lawsuit.

 Seek an Experienced Florida Wrongful Death Lawyer

-If you have been injured or have lost a loved one due to opioid overdose that a medical professional such as a doctor’s negligence helped cause, seek the advice of Dolman Law Group.
+If you have been injured or have lost a loved one due to opioid overdose that a medical professional such as a doctor’s negligence helped cause, seek the advice of Sibley Dolman Gipe Accident Injury Lawyers, PA.
 Our attorneys can help you compile evidence of the negligence of another party such as a doctor that committed medical malpractice.
 Establishing negligent behavior is critical to the strength and success of a personal injury claim or lawsuit.
 An experienced personal injury attorney regularly calculates the damages that injured parties are entitled to.
 When necessary, they may coordinate with experts to ensure all relevant damages are included in an injured party’s demand.
-Dolman Law Group can also assist injured parties in determining whether to take a case to trial or to accept a settlement offer.
+Sibley Dolman Gipe Accident Injury Lawyers, PA can also assist injured parties in determining whether to take a case to trial or to accept a settlement offer.
 The assistance of an attorney may help take the stress off the personal representative in making these vital decisions.

 800 N Belcher Rd